- (574) 631-9907

-Alexander Martin's research focuses on Imperial Russia between the mid-18th and late 19th century.
-In Romantics, Reformers, Reactionaries, he examined the genesis of Russian conservatism in the era of the Napoleonic Wars.
-His new book Enlightened Metropolis explores the transformation of Moscow into a modern city from the perspective of social, intellectual, and urban history.
-He has also edited and translated Dmitrii Rostislavov’s Provincial Russia in the Age of Enlightenment, an account of a village boy’s encounter with Imperial Russia’s schools, bureaucracy, and hierarchical social order in the early 19th century.
+Alexander Martin's research focuses on Imperial Russia between the mid-18th and mid-19th century.
+His first monograph was an intellectual and political history: Romantics, Reformers, Reactionaries, a study of Russian conservatism in the era of the Napoleonic Wars.
+His second was an urban history: Enlightened Metropolis, a book that explores the transformation of Moscow into a modern city from the perspective of social, intellectual, and urban history.
+He has also edited and translated Dmitrii Rostislavov’s Provincial Russia in the Age of Enlightenment, an account of a village boy’s encounter with Imperial Russia’s schools, bureaucracy, and hierarchical social order.

 From 2003 to 2011, Martin was an editor of Kritika: Explorations in Russian and Eurasian History.